kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 #### Alpha

 - Changes to existing backoff curve implemented behind a feature flag
-    1. Front-loaded decay curve with interval for all workloads with `restartPolicy: Always`
+    1. Front-loaded decay curve for all workloads with `restartPolicy: Always`
-    2. 0-10 sec + jitter for workloads transitioning from "Success" state
-    3. Front-loaded, max cap backoff curve for workloads with `restartPolicy:
+    3. Front-loaded, low max cap backoff curve for workloads with `restartPolicy:
        Rapid`
 - New OneOf option `Rapid` for `pod.spec.restartPolicy` and `pod.spec.container.restartPolicy` (restartable init aka sidecar containers